BR0kEN-/TqExtension/docs/examples/CKFINDER.md

 @javascript
 Scenario: Attach an image via CKFinder
-  Given I am logged in as a user with "administrator" role Then I am at "node/add/article"
+  Given I am logged in as a user with "administrator" role Then I am on the "node/add/article" page
   When I press on "Ckfinder browser"
   Then I switch to CKFinder window
   And press on "People"